Table of Contents

 With online training, employees can take classes whenever they find the time.
 As long as they finish the course before packaging lithium-ion batteries for shipping, they can take as much or as little time as necessary to fully understand the material.
 Coupling the online classes with hands-on practice sessions will further reinforce the rules the employees learned during their training.

 Additionally, IATA requires updating training with refresher courses for your employees at least every two years or if regulations change.
 Keeping records of each training session will help you schedule future courses for your workers.

 With courses from Hazmat School, you can get the training you need to keep up with all the DOT requirements for shipping lithium batteries by ground, air and sea.

 Our training classes prepare your employees for working with hazardous shipments such as lithium-ion batteries.
 Not only will you avoid fines from improperly packed batteries, but you will also save money with our courses.
 We will beat any competitors’ prices, and we offer group discounts and 20% off discounts for government employees.
 You will get the training your workers need for safety while saving money on the courses.

-To learn more about our courses and how you can get certified for DOT Hazmat, contact us today.
+Contact us today to learn more about our courses and how you can get certified for DOT Hazmat.